JeComtempleDuCodeSource/HI3-Manga-Downloader/README.md

 # HI3-Manga-PHP-Downloader
-Very short PHP script to download books(manhua if you prefer) from the official HI3 COMIC site (https://comic.bh3.com/) and (https://manga.honkaiimpact3.com/).
+Very simple PHP script to download books(manhua if you prefer) from the official HI3 COMIC, CN site (https://comic.bh3.com/) and GLOBAL site (https://manga.honkaiimpact3.com/).

 ## TO DO
-Start from a certain chapter, stop before a certain chapter, download a range of chapter or a precise chapter: ALl done.
+* Start from a certain chapter, stop before a certain chapter, download a range of chapter or a precise chapter: All done.
+* Clearer code and interface: Well... one day maybe.

 ## Why?
 I wrote it because i want to keep sort a an archive of these manhuas, and if you want to know why did i choose PHP it's just because i wanted a simple language and writing this in C or C++ would be useless IMO.

 ## Guide
 Enable curl extension in php.ini by adding in "extension = php_curl.dll", if you're on windows and "extension = php_curl.so" if you're on GNU/Linux or Termux(Android).

-### Linux
+### GNU-Linux
 Run: \
 ```sudo apt install php```\
 ```sudo apt install php-curl```\